 It can be difficult to get quality sleep while you are suffering from a toothache.
 Until you’re able to see a dentist to have the issue addressed, sleep with your head elevated.
 This will prevent blood from rushing to your head and intensifying your toothache.
 Additionally, take an over-the-counter pain reliever as directed and avoid foods that are hard, cold, or acidic.
 Cold compresses can also help to numb discomfort until you can receive dental attention.

 Most emergency rooms aren’t able to address dental emergencies effectively, but there are a few exceptions to this.
-Going to the ER is a good option if you have experienced a jaw fracture or dislocation, serious cut or laceration to the face, or an abscess or infections that’s swollen to the point where it’s affecting your ability to breathe or swallow.
+Going to the ER is a good option if you have experienced a jaw fracture or dislocation, a serious cut or laceration to the face, or an abscess or infection that’s swollen to the point where it’s affecting your ability to breathe or swallow.
 In almost all other circumstances, you should see a dentist first.

 You should always schedule an appointment with a dentist after chipping a tooth.
 Even if you don’t feel any pain, you won’t know for sure if the inner area of the tooth is exposed until a dentist examines it.
 Chipped teeth can also break further without treatment.
 You don’t necessarily need to drop what you are doing right now and beeline for the dental office, but it’s a good idea to schedule a visit within the next few days.